mlabs-haskell/hydra-auction/doc/limitations.md

 * Protocol may stuck if there are too many delegates to fit them into fee distribution transation.
+* We use very basic tx finality and timeouts strategy.
 * Scripts are not optimized for Tx cost and reference scripts are not used.
 * No model-based or property-based testing of protocol is performed.